 What is a Work Plan Template?

 A work plan template is a template that helps you outline specific tasks within a project in order to stay on track with your work.
+Also called project plan templates, these documents help you reach your project goals and create an action plan for how the work will be done.

-While work plans can be adapted for your individual situation, this particular project work plan template enables you to break up your project into objectives.
+While work plans can be adapted for your situation, this particular project work plan template enables you to break up your project into objectives.
 Then, each objective is broken up into individual tasks with a priority level, due date, and a space to provide the names of any collaborators.
 There is also a column to keep track of each task’s status.

 Benefits of Using a Work Plan